 Reading is one of the essential skills students need to learn to succeed in school and college.
 However, not all students are good readers, and that is where reading strategies kick in, and even among those who are, there are different types of good readers.

 Teachers have to be concerned with the unique learning styles of students.
 Learning styles can be visual, auditory, and tactile.
-However, cognitive styles can also be verbal or non-verbal and sequential or global.
-These various learning styles play an essential role in helping teachers decide how to teach each student best to learn and comprehend lessons.
+However, cognitive techniques can also be verbal or non-verbal and sequential or global.
+These various learning styles are essential in helping teachers decide how to teach each student best to learn and comprehend lessons.

 If you are trying to get your students to be better readers, use some reading strategies when teaching reading to your students.